v0lt13/EditorAttributesDocs/docs/source/GettingStarted/faq&issues.rst

 Q: I found a problem/bug with the package, what do I do?

-A: If you found a problem/bug just go to the `issues tab <https://github.com/v0lt13/EditorAttributes/issues>`_ on GitHub and create a new issue explaining what and how it happened in detail with reproduction steps make sure you check other closed issues first and the :doc:`commonissues` page, additionaly you can join the `discord server <https://discord.gg/jKXvXyTzYn>`_ and make the issue apparent there.
+A: If you found a problem/bug just go to the `issues tab <https://github.com/v0lt13/EditorAttributes/issues>`_ on GitHub and create a new issue explaining what and how it happened in detail with reproduction steps make sure you check other closed issues first, additionaly you can join the `discord server <https://discord.gg/jKXvXyTzYn>`_ and make the issue apparent there.

 Q: I have a feature idea, where do I put it?